-Homeowners facing the task of home repair or renovations following a storm or natural disaster are particularly susceptible to scams from “fly-by-night” contractors.
+Homeowners facing the task of home repair or renovations following a storm or natural disaster are particularly susceptible to scams from these “fly-by-night” contractors.
 Yet that’s not the only time that someone might find themselves potentially vulnerable to contractor fraud.

-Telltale Signs of a Home Improvement Scam
+Telltale Signs of a Storm Chaser Contractor Scam

 Arrive at your doorstep uninvited, claiming to be "in the area."